wisnuaji99/mb1313600022/README.md

 I want to create an app that can display makeup products

 ### 1313617036 (ahmad badruzaman)
-I want to make an app that will display the tourist attraction in Bekasi
+I want to make an app that will display the tourist attraction in Bandung